A Beginner's Guide To Aspect Ratio

 21:9 is another aspect ratio used for film, particularly for cinematic anamorphic formats that translate well on computer monitors.

-For platforms like Facebook, it is recommended to use a 4:5 aspect ratio for vertical videos since it gives a tight frame that creates an appealing composition in its videos.
+For platforms like Facebook, it is recommended to use 4:5 for vertical videos since it gives a tight frame that creates an appealing composition in its videos.

 Which aspect ratio is the best?

-The best aspect ratio depends on the type of image you want to create.
-If you want to capture panoramic landscapes, then refer to the 16:9 aspect ratio, while the 1:1 aspect ratio is perfect for Instagram photos.
+The best size depends on the type of image you want to create.
+If you want to capture panoramic landscapes, then refer to 16:9, while 1:1 is perfect for Instagram photos.

 In photography, it’s best to use a full-frame camera for its high-definition sensor.
-That way you could crop photos to your desired aspect ratio without compromising their quality.
+That way, you could crop photos to your desired size without compromising their quality.

 How to find the aspect ratio?

-You could also refer to the tools mentioned below such as aspect ratio calculators to aid you.
+You could also refer to the tools mentioned below, such as specialized calculators, to aid you.

 How to adjust the aspect ratio?

-Smartphones also have options to select different aspect ratios, for example, iPhones let you choose between 1:1 (square), 16:9 (panoramic), and 4:3 or default mode.
+Smartphones also have options to select different sizes; for example, iPhones let you choose between 1:1 (square), 16:9 (panoramic), and 4:3 or default mode.

 And you could always crop your photos when you edit them.
-Although, it is important to note that different formats will affect your final product.
-So, learn to plan your shots and frame them with the final aspect ratio in mind.
+Although it is important to note that different formats will affect your final product.
+So, learn to plan your shots and frame them with the final size in mind.

 Any project that involves an image or video display will need to consider the aspect ratio in its exhibit.
-The composition will play an important role in the way it will be displayed on different devices.
-Responsive web design guarantees that content is showcased properly on all devices and automatically resolve issues regarding the appropriate aspect ratios.
+The composition will play an important role in the way it is displayed on different devices.
+Responsive web design guarantees that content is showcased properly on all devices and automatically resolves issues regarding the appropriate aspect ratios.
 However, composing an image beforehand helps avoid problems with quality or cut-off content.

 When images look off or out of proportion on a website or are stretched or shrunk to fit the screen, it negatively impacts a visitor’s impression of the website.
 Not to mention that ill-proportioned elements can obstruct the site’s usability.
 All of these factors discourage a visitor from continuing to use a website.
 Meaning that the designers’ and developers’ knowledge of aspect ratios should contribute to creating a fluid structure for a comfortable and practical visual effect.